Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Gas-Rich Response as a Controlled Deformation

 The gas to stellar mass ratio $M_{\rm gas}/M_\star$ offers another sensitive probe of environmental effect because gas receives ram-pressure stripping aside from tidal stripping.
-In this work, the massive host halos we used have masses higher than $10^{12}~\rm M_{\odot}$ and significant gas fractions, with many of them having gas fractions higher than 50\% (Fig.~\ref{fig:scatter_env}).
-The $d_G$ dependence of stripping effects can therefore change the gas content as well as the $M_{\rm gas}/M_\star$ of satellite galaxies.
-To isolate this effect, we introduce the following gas-rich operator
+In the massive host halos considered here, the host-side gas content is significant, and the host-edge environment channel therefore has a natural opportunity to regulate satellite gas depletion.
+To isolate that effect, we introduce the gas-rich operator

-exploring its response under a controlled deformation.
-We conduct all the calculations here on fixed layered halo graphs constructed from the simulation, and we incorporate the effect of the $p_{\rm attach}$ factor.
+and evaluate its response under a controlled gas-channel deformation.
+All calculations are performed on fixed layered halo graphs constructed from the simulation, and we include the effect of the $p_{\rm attach}$ factor for newly entering nodes.

-To introduce a controlled deformation, we decompose the trained drift rate $b_{\theta,i,k}$, denoted here as $b_{\rm full}$ for short, into two parts and define $M_{\rm gas}$:

-where $\lambda=1$ reduces to the fiducial case, $\Pi_{\rm gas}$ is a gas-channel projector that acts only on $M_{\rm gas}$, $b_{\rm trans}$ is the drift rate considering only the temporal transport, i.e., with the host edges ablated.
-The drift rate from the host edges can only be obtained as